Table of Contents

 Sample answer: Practical life runs through the whole day.
 Children pour drinks, set tables, wash cloths, arrange flowers.
 These simple tasks develop focus, fine motor control, and care for the environment.
 They give a real sense of purpose and help children feel capable in their world.

-Tips: List a few favorites.
+Tips: List a few favourites.
 Explain emotional and physical gains.

 8. What materials would you use for sensorial education?